HectareaGalbis/cl-glfw/docs/input.md

 (get-joystick-buttons jid) => buttons
 ```

 This function returns the state of all buttons of the specified joystick.
-Each element in the list is either `+press+` or `+release+`.
+Each element in the array is either `+press+` or `+release+`.

 For backward compatibility with earlier versions that did not have [get-joystick-hats](https://hectarea1996.github.io/cl-glfw/input.html#get-joystick-hats), the button array also includes all hats, each represented as four buttons.
 The hats are in the same order as returned by **get-joystick-hats** and are in the order *up*, *right*, *down* and *left*.
 To disable these extra buttons, set the [+joystick-hat-buttons+](https://www.glfw.org/docs/latest/intro_guide.html#GLFW_JOYSTICK_HAT_BUTTONS) init hint before initialization.